-As a beginning developer it might be a bit frightening to put your code on an opensource platform like Github or Gitlab.
-You might have a feeling that it is not worth to share your home projects with other people, or might not have seen a reason if you are the only one working on a project.
+As a beginning developer, it might be a bit frightening to put your code on an open-source platform like Github or Gitlab.
+You might have a feeling that it is not worth sharing your home projects with other people or might not have seen a reason if you are the only one working on a project.

-When I stared developing some hobby projects at home, I stored them on my local computer.
+When I started developing some hobby projects at home, I stored them on my local computer.
 If I ever wanted to “release” something I wrote, I had to FTP it into a webserver.
-This release-flow continued on some internships I did years ago.
+This release flow continued on some internships I did years ago.
 Until I started working at a company where they used Git to store and manage their code.
 A few years later, most respectable companies use version control one way or another.

-With you code shared on an opensource platform, it can be extremely easy to share your code.
+With your code shared on an open-source platform, it can be extremely easy to share your code.
 If you want some feedback, or have other questions for another developer, you can simply share the link to your project, or even to a file itself.
 No need to copy files, or worry that people have an outdated version of your files.

 It is becoming more and more common to use a Github or Gitlab profile on your resume when doing an interview for a developer job.
 It is an easy way to show what you are capable of, and what projects you have done in the past.

 Besides that it is also possible to see other projects, follow them, and learn from them.
 Is there a project that is similar to yours?
 Try to see how they resolve a problem.

 How do you know changes to your code did not break your project?
 You can try to make automated builds for your projects.
 A popular choice is Codeship or Travis.
 But there are more tools that do similar jobs.

 With builds, you can automate several steps to make sure your code still works as intended.
 Some popular steps in there are running unit tests, running a linter to make sure your code is according to coding standards, and even automatically check if some of your dependencies have vulnerabilities.

 If you are interested in getting more in-depth with builds, I plan to write a blog about starting with builds which will explain all about it.